brendanhay/gogol/gogol-translate/README.md

 ## Description

-A client library for the Google Translate.
+A client library for the Google Cloud Translation.

 ## Contribute